Ralph Sheldon (1537–1613): Relations with State and Church

 Later it was said that the Lord Chancellor, Christopher Hatton, had quashed the charge against him.

 In 1594 information about a plot to kill the Queen and put the Earl of Derby on the throne reached the Privy Council, the fourth in the same year.
 The instigators, soldiers in the English armies in the Low Countries, hoped that Sheldon would act as their financier.
 Once again he was summoned before the Privy Council for interrogation, questioned at least three times and by several inquisitors as the surviving papers reveal.
 That he should be the financial backer was dismissed almost immediately; the Council was more interested in his links to Catholics living abroad and with those at home.
 His house was searched for incriminating books and papers and his servants questioned.
 When the case was dismissed Sheldon went free.
 No penalties were imposed; no further entries on the Recusant Rolls support the statement that recusancy fines were imposed.

-Another near brush with the law occurred in 1603 when the priest William Watson, architect of the Bye Plot against the new king, James VI, mentioned Sheldon's name in a provisional list of those who would replace the existing minsters.
+Another near brush with the law occurred in 1603 when the priest William Watson, architect of the Bye Plot against the new king, James VI, mentioned Sheldon's name in a provisional list of those who would replace the existing ministers.
 A letter to his nephew Francis Plowden, intercepted by an alarmed local official, again brought Sheldon to the notice of the authorities, without consequences.
 Ralph had no involvement in the Gunpowder Plot of 1605.

 Even against this background Ralph was active in two Worcestershire parliamentary elections at this time.
 In 1601 the Privy Council warned him against interference.
 In 1604 he clearly made an attempt to wrong-foot the government's preferred choice.